Category: Book Publishing

 Cladach has released books that feature true stories of God—and his people—at work even during the most horrific historical times.
 For instance:

-We offer these stories in the hope that readers will find renewed perspective, faith, and love.
+We offer these stories in the hope that readers will find renewed perspective, compassion, understanding, and hope.

 Importance of People who Read, Review, Endorse